 The study revealed a transformation in the working memory circuits located in the secondary motor cortex as the mice repeated the task through time.
 As the mice were first learning the task, the memory representations were unstable.
-However, after repeatedly practicing the task, the memory patterns began to solidify, or "crystalize," says Peyman Golshani, MD (RES '06), PhD, professor of neurology and psychiatry and biobehavioral sciences.
-"If one imagines that each neuron in the brain is sounding a different note, the melody that the brain is generating when it is doing the task was changing from day to day, but then became more and more refined and similar as animals kept practicing the task," Dr. Golshani says.
+However, after repeatedly practicing the task, the memory patterns began to solidify, or "crystalize," says Peyman Golshani, MD (RES 'o6), PhD, professor of neurology and one imagines that each neuron in the brain is sounding a different note, the melody that the brain is generating when it is doing the task was changing from day to day, but then became more and more refined and similar as animals kept practicing the task," Dr. Golshani says.